Neil Gershenfeld: Career

 In 1998, Gershenfeld started a class at MIT called "How to make (almost) anything".
 Gershenfeld wanted to introduce expensive, industrial-size machines to the technical students.
 However, this class attracted a lot of students from various backgrounds: artists, architects, designers, students without any technical background.
 In his interview to CNN, Gershenfeld said that "the students... were answering a question I didn't ask, which is: What is this stuff good for?
 And the answer is: Not to make what you can buy in stores, but to make what you can't buy in stores.
 It's to personalise fabrication".
 Gershenfeld believes that this is the beginning of a new revolution: digital revolution in fabrication that will allow people to fabricate things, machines on demand.

 Gershenfeld has presented his course on "How to make (almost) anything" at the Association of Professional Model Makers (APMM) 2010 Conference.
+In 2023, his course won the Irwin Sizer Award for the Most Significant Improvement to MIT education.

-This class later has led Gershenfeld to create Fab lab in collaboration with Bakhtiar Mikhak at MIT.
+This class later has led Gershenfeld to create Fab lab.
 Gershenfeld feels very passionate about this project, as he believes that teaching kids how to use technology and create it themselves will empower the future generations to become more independent and create technology that each individual community needs, not a technology that is currently available on the market.
-Fab labs have spread around the world, having been established in the remotest of places and countries.
+Fab labs exist in over 150 countries.
 In his interview with Discover magazine on the question what personal fabrication might be useful for, Gershenfeld said, "There is a surprising need for emergent technologies in many of the least developed places on the planet.
 While our needs might be fairly well met, there are billions of people on the planet whose needs are not.
 Their problems don't need incremental tweaks in current technology, but a revolution".

+Gershenfeld chairs Fab Foundation, leads the Fab Academy, which grew into the "Academany" platform for distributed hands-on education.

-As well as "How to make (almost) anything" class, Gershenfeld has started teaching the following classes: "How To Make Something That Makes (almost) Anything", "The Physics of Information Technology", "The Nature of Mathematical Modeling".
+In addition to the "How to make (almost) anything" course, Gershenfeld has taught "How To Make Something That Makes (almost) Anything", "The Physics of Information Technology", "The Nature of Mathematical Modeling".

-Gershenfeld has been a keynote speaker at the Congress of Science and Technology Leaders (2015, 2016).
+He was involved in starting the Interspecies Internet where he is a Founding Trustee.

+Gershenfeld has spoken at TED conferences, and presented at the World Economic Forum in Davos.

+Quantum computing pioneer

+In 1998, Gershenfield and associates built the first quantum computer (2-qubit) that could be loaded with data and output a solution.
+Although impractical, it demonstrated the principles of quantum computation, it was the first significant faster-than-classical quantum computation.

+Ultralight material

+In 2013, Gershenfeld and fellow researchers at MIT introduced reversibly assembled cellular composite materials.